pineapple-bois/Michelin_App_Development/README.md

 ![img](assets/Images/DemoGifs/MichelinAnalysisPage.gif)

 ### Overview
 The Analysis Page provides users with insights into the distribution of Michelin-rated restaurants across France.
-Users can interact with the data, filter results, and view trends related distributions, regions, and star ratings.
+Users can interact with the data, filter results, and observe trends related to distributions, regions, and star ratings.

 #### Key Features:
 1. **Restaurant distributions by `Region`, `Department` & `Arrondissement`:**